jasp-stats/jasp-desktop/Resources/Help/analyses/anovabayesian.md

 For each factor, and interaction, the model averaged posterior distributions per level are displayed, with on the x-axis the factor and on the y-axis the density.
 The posterior distribution for each level can either be displayed in the same plot, or by different plots for each level.

 #### Model Averaged Q-Q plot
 With Q-Q plot the normality of the residuals can be inspected visually.
 The theoretical quantiles are presented on the x-axis and standardized residuals on y-axis.
-The more dots are on the diagonal line, the more the data are normally distributed.
+The more dots are on the diagonal line, the more the residuals are normally distributed.

 #### Model Averaged Posterior R<sup>2</sup>
 The model averaged density of the R<sup>2</sup> (i.e., explained variance), with the R<sup>2</sup> on the x-axis and the density on the y-axis.